ashvardanian/StringZilla/README.md

 - Uses the Shift-Or Bitap algorithm for mid-length needles under 64 bytes.
 - Uses the Boyer-Moore-Horspool algorithm with Raita heuristic for longer needles.
 - Uses the Manber-Wu improvement of the Shift-Or algorithm for bounded fuzzy search.
-- Uses the two-row Wagner-Fisher algorithm for edit distance computation.
+- Uses the two-row Wagner-Fisher algorithm for Levenshtein edit distance computation.
 - Uses the Needleman-Wunsch improvement for parameterized edit distance computation.
 - Uses the Karp-Rabin rolling hashes to produce binary fingerprints.
 - Uses Radix Sort to accelerate sorting of strings.